 1985 USGS Topographic Map

-The tracks though Hooksett are simple enough: a double track main, a junction turnout for connection with the Suncook Loop, a mainline crossover to allow northbound traffic to move onto the Loop, and a spur from the branchline back towards the depot.
+The tracks though Hooksett (north of the Bridge #90,) are simple enough: a double track main, a junction turnout for connection with the Suncook Loop, a mainline crossover to allow northbound traffic to move onto the Loop, and a spur from the branchline back towards the depot.
 Prior to the 1932 realignment, a spur also extended from the northbound main in a southerly direction into the area now occupied by the Hooksett Fire Department; these may be portrayed as abandoned with traces of remaining ties.
 In order to minimize the space that these turnouts would require, I chose to push the southbound crossover turnout and the junction turnout towards each, eventually resulting in the substitution of a single slip switch.
 As train speed was restricted to 8 mph over the Loop bridges, I felt the use of No. 8 frogs would be acceptable for the speeds that would be required of crews.

 Replicating the curvature though the village was important, but it also made sense to keep the viewer "in the river," so to say.
-Therefor, south of Edgewater Drive, the mainline tracks swing gradually towards what will be the aisle, proceed over a considerable traprock fill accompanied by the Loop track, though a blasted cut, and then sweep back the other way.
-However, after entering the bridge, the prototype line continued to curve to the west, while I chose to draw the tracks back into line in order to maintain S-Mod compatibility on the 16' module.
+Therefore, south of Edgewater Drive, the mainline tracks swing gradually towards what will be the aisle, proceed over a considerable traprock fill accompanied by the Loop track, though a blasted cut, and then sweep back the other way.
+However, after entering the bridge, he prototype line continued to curve to the west, while I chose to draw the tracks back into line in order to maintain S-Mod compatibility on the 16' module.
 The curves that correspond to the prototype are 16' radii, which represent a rather sharp 5° curve, but, as a model, look sweeping.
 The non-prototypical return curve south of the bridge is half that, still respectable for S scale.
 All these mainline curves include superelevations of .030", or about 2 scale inches.
 The curve in the Loop track is only 48", however that helps to represent the far tighter curves required to abruptly turn across the river at that location.

 Benchwork & Roadbed